 Is my building historic?

 Yes--if it is listed on the National Register of Historic Places or is located within a National Register Historic District and contributes to the district's significance, or if it is part of a local historic district.
-To confirm if your property is eligible, first try the Historic Property Search database; for assistance, email Mercedes Monteiro or call her at (401) 222-4133.
+To confirm if your property is eligible, first try the Historic Property Search database; for assistance, email Jeffrey Emidy or call him at (401)222-4134.

 What if my building seems historic but isn't listed on the National Register or State Register?

 To qualify for the State Historic Preservation Tax Credit, the property must be listed before the rehabilitation project is completed and the building is placed in service.
 Owners of properties that the Commission considers to be eligible for listing may apply for preliminary certification of their properties.
 Preliminary certifications will become final when the building is listed on the National Register of Historic Places.
 Issuance of preliminary certification does not obligate the Commission to nominate the property.
 Applicants proceed with rehabilitation projects at their own risk; if the historic property is not listed prior to completion of the project, the preliminary certification will not become final.
-To get your property listed on the National Register, email Mercedes Monteiro or call her at (401) 222-4133.
+To get your property listed on the National Register, email Jeffrey Emidy or call him at (401)222-4134.

 What kind of building qualifies?